 Particularly helpful but not necessary: Industrial Economics and Principal-Agent- or Contract theories.
 Prior attendance of the lecture Competition in Networks [26240] is helpful in any case but not considered a formal precondition.

 The lecture is not offered for an indefinite period of time.

-4.232 Course: Riemann Surfaces [T-MATH-113081]
+4.235 Course: Riemann Surfaces [T-MATH-113081]

-Part of: M-MATH-106466 - Riemann Surfaces
+Organisation: KIT Department of Mathematics Part of: M-MATH-106466 - Riemann Surfaces